pytorch/tutorials/beginner_source/Pretraining_Vgg_from_scratch.rst

     model_layers =None

-..
-GENERATED FROM PYTHON SOURCE LINES 141-147

 .. note:: In the code above, we have defined the batch size as 32, which is recommended for Google Colab.
 However, if you are running this code on a machine with 24GB of GPU memory, you can set the batch size to 128.
 You can modify the batch size according to your preference and hardware capabilities.

-..
-GENERATED FROM PYTHON SOURCE LINES 149-174

 Defining the dataset
 --------------------